Skip to Content

 Schemas provide clear instructions to the LLM about what data to extract and how to structure it.
 This significantly improves extraction accuracy.

-One version of truth per context.
+Use uniqueOn: ["kind"] when you want one version of truth per schema type.
 Perfect for entities where only the latest state matters.

 Use Cases: